com-lihaoyi/utest/readme.md

 }
 ```

-Tests defined using the `*` symbol are give the numerical names "0", "1", "2",
+Tests defined using the `test` symbol are give the numerical names "0", "1", "2",
 etc..
 This is handy if you have a very large number of very simple test cases,
 don't really care what each one is called, but still want to be able to run them
 and collect their result separately.